rlepigre/subml/tutorial.typ

 (* the symbol [∀] (entered using [forall], [\forall] or [/\])  to  quantify *)
 (* over a type variable.                                                    *)

-val id : ∀X X → X = fun x → x
+val id : ∀X.X → X = fun x → x

 type Maybe(A) = [Nothing | Just of A]

-val fromJust : ∀A Maybe(A) → A → A = fun m d →
+val fromJust : ∀A.Maybe(A) → A → A = fun m d →
   case m of
   | Nothing → d
   | Just v  → v